Pretrained Video Models as Differentiable Physics Simulators for Urban Wind Flows: Inverse Optimization of Building Layouts

 Both modes trade dangerous and uncomfortable winds for stagnation, as the density plots in Figs.~\ref{fig:rigid_dist} and~\ref{fig:morph_dist} show.
 Most of the probability mass sits just above the 1\,m/s threshold.
 This is inherent to the composite loss, since reducing high speeds inevitably concentrates mass at the low end.
 If stagnation is a primary concern for a given site, designers can increase $\lambda_\mathrm{s}$ to penalize it more aggressively.

 Urban areas often experience wind from various directions throughout the year, and comfort requirements may differ between seasons and climate zones.
 In winter, shelter from cold wind is desirable (low target speeds), whereas in summer, some airflow is desired for cooling (moderate target speeds), provided it does not introduce dangerous gusts.
 Figure~\ref{fig:multi_inlet_rigid} demonstrates a climate-adaptive design scenario with two conflicting wind directions, a left inlet at 15\,m/s targeting a comfort band of 1--3\,m/s and a top inlet at 15\,m/s targeting 3--5\,m/s.
 A single layout must satisfy both objectives simultaneously.
-The optimizer in \textit{morph} design mode finds a compromise geometry that reduces comfort violations for both winds, despite the different speed targets and flow patterns.
-The speed distributions reflect this.
 The wind speed distribution for left inlet (Fig.~\ref{fig:multi_inlet_rigid_left_density}) concentrates mass toward the 1--3\,m/s band, while the distribution for top inlet (Fig.~\ref{fig:multi_inlet_rigid_top_density}) shifts mass into the 3--5\,m/s range.
 The corresponding \textit{morph} and \textit{rigid} results are shown in the appendix (Fig.~\ref{fig:multi_inlet_results}).